zalexstudios/DoveForums/README.md

 You will automatically be taken to the installer.

+<h2>Demo</h2>

+You can view the demo over at http://www.doveforums.com/beta/

 This project is also been built on top of the latest Codeigniter & Twitter Bootstrap builds.

 If you would like to contribute to this project that would be great as I really would like to get this project back on track after so much time away from the community.